Carnwadric: History

-The scheme had a temporary timber school located on Crebar Street, known by its pupils as 'The Widden schuil' or 'The Shack', it served the local children from 1932 until April 1939 when the brick Carnwadric Public School opened.
+The scheme had a temporary timber school located on Crebar Street, known by its pupils as 'The Widden School' or 'The Shack', it served the local children from 1932 until April 1939 when the brick Carnwadric Public School opened.
 Carnwadric Church was opened 19 September 1952.
 As of 2009, Carnwadric had only has one school, the Roman Catholic St. Vincent's Primary, it was recently demolished and remodeled after merging with Arden's St Louise's Primary.
 Carnwadric Primary, the area's former public school (opened on 28 April 1939) was closed and merged with Arden Primary as a newly built merger school called "Ashpark Primary School" (located in Arden).
-The site of the Carnwadric Primary will be used for new housing which are to begin construction in January 2013; the school's boundary walls are to be kept and used as part of the new development.
+The site of the former Carnwadric Primary was used for new housing; the school's boundary walls were kept and used as part of the new development.